ramshankar-19/Face_depth_project/README.md

 # Face Depth-Based Dynamic Text Display

 ## Overview
 This project uses OpenCV and MediaPipe to measure face depth from a webcam feed and dynamically adjust the size of displayed text based on how close or far your face is from the camera.
-The closer your face, the larger the text; the farther your face, the smaller the text.
+The closer your face, the smaller the text upto some range ,after it remains same font size; the farther your face, the larger the text,allowing you to see image in perfect.

 ---